 5.4.
-Responsibility for compliance with copyright and related rights when applying for the Contest, upon the submission of the work, while creating an audiovisual work submitted to participate in the Contest, is assigned to the Applicant.
+Responsibility for compliance with copyright and related rights when applying for the Competition, upon the submission of the work, while creating an audiovisual work submitted to participate in the Competition, is assigned to the Applicant.
 In the event of claims by third parties, the Applicant is obligated to settle claims on their own, at their own expense and/or compensate for the damage caused to Organizers of Festival.

 5.5.
-If the Applicant does not have the appropriate rights for the audiovisual work submitted for participation in the Contest, these Regulations apply to the relations between the Applicant and the Organizer in all cases except the Applicant’s omission.
+If the Applicant does not have the appropriate rights for the audiovisual work submitted for participation in the Competition, these Regulations apply to the relations between the Applicant and the Organizer in all cases except the Applicant’s omission.

 6. Requirements for the works